Missouri Value-Added Agriculture Loan Guarantee Program

 Prior to a loan loss payment being made, the lender shall provide proof of compliance (copy of MOU) with the federal work authorization program (E-verify).

-The authority also administers the Missouri Value-Added Grant Program.
+The authority also administers the Missouri Value-Added Agriculture Grant Program.